 With just five main ingredients, and some great, easy to digest vegetables, this is easily our favorite NomNom flavor, and we’d recommend this one if you’ve got a pup with digestive problems or allergies.

 However, NomNom’s foods are great for any dog, and if your pup has other health issues, then they are happy to give you advice as to what diet to pick.
 Plus, their food comes in cool little individually portioned bags, making it easy to help your dog maintain their trim figure or lose some pounds.
-They don’t use any nasty filler items like corn or wheat, and they offer simply the highest quality dog food that you could ever hope for.
+They don’t use any nasty filler items like corn or wheat, and they offer simply the best dog food that you could ever hope for.

 #2 Wysong Archetype